 • All jurisdictions in which an applicant is currently, or was previously, licensed or registered as a psychologist or other health professional.

-Applicants must request that verifications of status be sent directly to the College for any Certificate of Professional Qualification issued by the Association of State and Provincial Psychology Boards (ASPPB), any present listing with the Canadian Register of Health Service Providers (CRHSPP), and/or any present listing with the National Register of Health Service Psychologists (NRHSP).
+Applicants must request that verifications of status be sent directly to CHCPBC for any Certificate of Professional Qualification issued by the Association of State and Provincial Psychology Boards (ASPPB), any present listing with the Canadian Register of Health Service Providers (CRHSPP), and/or any present listing with the National Register of Health Service Psychologists (NRHSP).

 3. Declaration of Area of Practice

-8. English Language Proficiency
+6. English Language Proficiency

 All applicants for registration are required to provide evidence that demonstrates their proficiency in English.
 Most applicants will meet this requirement if their highest-level psychology degree was completed at an English language university.
 In these cases, the transcript serves as evidence and no further documentation is required.